Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 It can even cause the deadly root rot disease.

-Therefore, you should not choose a soil with high clay content as it will be heavy and unsuitable for the plant.
+Therefore, you should not choose soil with high clay content as it will be heavy and unsuitable for the plant.

-If you think the soil has more clay, you can add some sandy soil or brick powder to improve the texture.
+If you think the soil has more clay, add some sandy soil or brick powder to improve the texture.Â

 If you want to use well-drained soil, you can add components like: